 At the time, those sunscreen products were thick, often sticky, mushy white formulations.
 Mom would smear it all over our faces, shoulders, and necks.
 Then she would taper it down to our legs and feet.
 She won no popularity contests in the process, but she couldn’t care less.
 My sisters and I would obediently wear sunscreen or suffer the consequences.

 And Mom was right.

 According to Harvard Health, too much exposure to the sun will wreak havoc in more than one area of our health.
-It is not just responsible for burns, sun allergy and damage to our DNA – which potentially leading to skin cancer.
-But it is also for premature skin aging and the development of spots and hyper pigmentation.
+It is not just responsible for burns, sun allergies, and damage to our DNA – which potentially leads to skin cancer.
+But it is also for premature skin aging and the development of spots and hyperpigmentation.

 Adequate sun protection is still as important as ever, and sunscreen still firmly holds the position of our most important beauty factor of summer.
 That being said, we are overjoyed with the innovative changes in sun protection as a whole is still undergoing.
-These changes provide us with prettier, safer and more effective options to choose from – and today there are quite a lot.
+These changes provide us with prettier, safer, and more effective options to choose from – and today there is quite a lot.
 In addition to more pleasant cream formulas, sun protection is now available in sticks, powders, gels, liquid mists and sprays, tinted and invisible formulas, roll-ons, as well as in types that can cool your skin down or freshen it up.
-In the days when you need a little extra protection, there is now also oral photo protection, which has proven to be a useful addition to sun protection regimens.
+In days when you need a little extra protection, there is now also oral photoprotection, which has proven to be a useful addition to sun protection regimens.

 However, no one wants to test all the options in order to find their perfect fit.